- Fashion and Beauty

 It's no big secret that every girl wants to look flawlessly gorgeous on her wedding day.
 Deciding whether or not to hire a professional makeup artist is tough.
-On one hand, it's nice not to have to worry about doing your own on the big day.
+On one hand, it's nice not to have to worry about doing your own makeup on the big day.
+If you have the right MUA, you're pretty much guaranteed to look amazing.

-On the other, most girls have a good idea of what looks best on them -- and this may not be in congruence with what a makeup artist thinks looks best.
+On the other, most girls have a good idea of what looks best on them -- and this may not be the same as what a makeup artist thinks looks best.
 Also, let's face it: makeup artists are expensive.
-I have great respect for what they do, and I don't think what they charge is unreasonable.
+I have great respect for what they do, and I don't think what they charge is unreasonable (like, at all) .
 Sometimes, though, it's just not in the budget.

 Instead, I decided to invest whatever money I was willing to spend on a professional into the best makeup I could find.
 I would do my own makeup (cue scary, suspenseful music).
 I've never been an expert at makeup; I've used cheap, crappy cosmetics my whole life.
 I used my impending wedding as an excuse to perform a long overdue overhaul on my beauty regimen.